Header image via @pvcollinsphotos | location: Cable Island, NS

 Getting to McNabs Island is easy.
 The island is accessible by boat from downtown Halifax, Dartmouth, Eastern Passage and Purcell’s Cove.
 The trip takes about 25 minutes from downtown Halifax, or 10 minutes from Eastern Passage.

-Make the most of your visit to McNabs Island with a knowledgeable island guide on a Forts and Folklore tour.
+Make the most of your visit to McNabs Island with a guided tour presented by a knowledgeable island guide .

 Melville Island and Deadman’s Island are situated on the south side of Halifax on the city’s Northwest Arm, about a 10-minute drive from the downtown core.
 Historically linked, these islands are positioned on either side of a small cove known as Deadman’s Cove.